 Navigating the “Food Desert”

-Do you live in a Food Desert?
+Do you live in a food desert?
 It might be worth looking into.
-Defined as an area where fresh produce grocery stores are far and few in between, Food Deserts are inching their way into the national spotlight as more US cities tackle this growing problem.
-While rural areas are affected by a smaller supply of fresh produce, large cities like New York and Los Angeles also contain Food Deserts because traditionally grocery chains didn’t want to go there.
+Defined as an area where fresh produce grocery stores are far and few in between, food deserts are inching their way into the national spotlight as more U.S. cities tackle this growing problem.
+While rural areas are affected by a smaller supply of fresh produce, large cities like New York and Los Angeles also contain food deserts because traditional grocery chains didn’t want to go there.
 Even some suburbs, where housing is becoming more reasonably priced, have outdated public transportation models that make grocery shopping difficult for many.
 With a surplus of fast-food and restaurants, it’s easy to see how eating healthier becomes a challenge (such an abundance of unhealthy options becomes a problem all its own, a food swamp).

-It’s no surprise the CDC has vamped up its efforts to educate and inform people about the implications of living in a food desert.
-They back the conclusion that people in Food Deserts lack the availability of fresh produce to make healthy choices. .
+It’s no surprise the CDC has ramped up its efforts to educate and inform people about the implications of living in a food desert.
+They back the conclusion that people in food deserts lack the availability of fresh produce to make healthy choices.

 As you may know, Blue Zones believes in creating environments to help people make healthier choices and cities across the country are starting to understand.

-Reuters has reported that Walmart plans to open 275-300 new stores that serve “Food Desert” areas by 2016, while Supervalu has plans to open 250 stores in the next five years.
+Reuters reported that Walmart planned to open 275-300 new stores that serve food desert areas by 2016, while Supervalu has plans to open 250 stores in the next five years.
 As Americans start to live healthier lives, the fundamentals of a basic diet — fresh vegetables, fruits and some meat are the building block upon which a happier, longer life can be formed.

-So how can you get out of the Food Desert and ensure that you’re making the right choices?
-Here are some tips from Blue Zones
+So how can you get out of the food desert and ensure that you’re making the right choices?
+Here are some tips to live longer, better: